John-Rood/VectorVault/README.md

 ```
 from vectorvault import register

-# Sign up to the Vector Vault cloud platform:
 register(first_name='John', last_name='Smith', email='john@smith.com', password='make_a_password')

 # You will receive the api key to your email
 ```
 <br>